AMichaelDS/SQL/European Soccer Data.md

 | Teams              | Provides information about the teams                                       | 5                    |
 | Team_Attributes    | Provides various team assessment metrics                                   | 25                   |

 After getting the dataset in a CSV form, I imported the file into the SSMS, determining the appropriate data type and removing the irrelevant column.
 Some were done manually, and some were done using dynamic SQL script.
-I have also selected each table's primary and foreign keys while establishing their relationships.

 ```SQL
 /* Dynamic SQL script to remove irrelevant column */